wunderwuzzi23/blog/content/posts/2023/google-docs-ai-scam.md

 Google Docs also can render some basic markdown, and the AI can also emit that:
 [![Google Docs - Prompt Injection Markdown](/blog/images/2023/Google-Docs-Markdown.png)](/blog/images/2023/Google-Docs-Markdown.png)

 I reached out to Google for a statement on June, 22nd.
-Today I heard back, the issue was classified as intended behavior, and Google's Trust & Safety team is unable to provide a statement regarding this bug report/new vulnerability class.
+Today I heard back and Google's Trust & Safety team is unable to provide a statement regarding this bug report/new vulnerability class.

-As new features and capabilities are more serious vulnerabilities might be introduced, so it will be good to revisit this in the future.
+As new features and capabilities are added, more serious vulnerabilities might be introduced.
+So, it will be good to revisit this in the future.

 Cheers.